makandra/capybara-lockstep/README.md

 # capybara-lockstep

 This Ruby gem synchronizes [Capybara](https://github.com/teamcapybara/capybara) commands with client-side JavaScript and AJAX requests.
-This greatly improves the stability of a full-stack integration test suite, even if that suite has timing issues.
+This greatly improves the stability of an end-to-end ("E2E") test suite, even if that suite has timing issues.

+The next section explain why your test suite is flaky and how capybara-lockstep can help.\
+If you don't care you may skip to [installation instructions](#installation).

 Why are tests flaky?
 --------------------

-A naively written integration test will have [race conditions](https://makandracards.com/makandra/47336-fixing-flaky-integration-tests) between the test script and the controlled browser.
+A naively written E2E test will have [race conditions](https://makandracards.com/makandra/47336-fixing-flaky-integration-tests) between the test script and the controlled browser.
 How often these timing issues will fail your test depends on luck and your machine's performance.
 You may not see these issues for years until a colleague runs your suite on their new laptop.

 Here is a typical example for a test that will fail with unlucky timing: